 Sometimes origin stories are as simple as this – Parnell later commented “the first strike for eight hours a-day the world has ever seen, was settled on the spot”.
 This is, of course, a little disingenuous of me – the concept of ‘8 hours labour , 8 hours recreation, and 8 hours rest’ was something Parnell borrowed from Robert Owen – Owen first articulating the idea in these specific words in 1817.
 Newly established employers fought against the eight hour day, employees adopted the eight hour day en-masse – the small populations of Europeans in New Zealand, and shortage of skilled workers particularly, gave the workers an advantage.
 Parnell remained actively involved in the spread of the concept.

-It is also fair to say I’m mythologizing, were I to present New Zealand as some workers’ paradise thereafter – unions had numerous other battles to fight, some as bloody and costly as the battles fought overseas.
-The 1912 Waihi gold miners strike – fought over low pay and work conditions which led to very few miners ever seeing their 40th birthdays – escalated till 10% of News Zealand’s police force were sent in.
-In a gunfight between miners and police, 12th November 1912, a miner named Fred Evans was killed and a couple of police officers wounded.
-The 1951 Waterfront dispute – a strike action which ran for 151 days, after decades of conflict between dock workers and employers, clamed no lives but was similarly violent.
-Unions continue to fight for workers rights, employers for more from the workers, at lower wages.
-For now, let’s not make the great the enemy of the good, however.
-Back to Mr Parnell…
+It is also fair to say I’m mythologizing, were I to present New Zealand as some workers’ paradise thereafter – unions had numerous other battles to fight, some as bloody and costly as some battles fought overseas.
+The 1912 Waihi gold miners strike – fought over low pay and work conditions which killed most before their 40th birthday – escalated till 10% of New Zealand’s police force were sent in.
+A gunfight between miners and police erupted on 12th November 1912.
+A miner named Fred Evans was killed in the battle.
+A couple of police officers were wounded.

 In the 1870s concepts of an 8 hour day, or 40 hour work week increasingly became a goal of unions across the globe.
 People started to look for ground zero of the 8 hour work day in practice, and Samuel Parnell, quite rightly I believe, asserted himself as the originator, stating in an 1878 letter to the New Zealand times ‘The eight-hours system was established in New Zealand in the year 1840, either in February or March, by myself’.

-In 1890, the 50th anniversary of the 8 hour work day in New Zealand, the New Zealand labour unions honoured Parnell, parading through Wellington in his honour – Parnell given pride of place on a horse drawn carriage.
-He would die later that year, the labour movement honouring him in death with a large funeral procession.
+In 1890, the 50th anniversary of the 8 hour work day in New Zealand, the New Zealand labour unions honoured Parnell, parading through Wellington in his honour.
+Parnell was given pride of place on a horse drawn carriage.
+He died later that year, the labour movement honouring him in death with a large funeral procession.

 We have observed Labour day in New Zealand on the fourth Monday of October, annually since 1900.
-Regardless of political affiliation, or lack of downwards movement in work hours (John Maynard Keynes for one would be horrified we don’t work a 15 hour work week in 2020) it is always worthwhile stopping a few minutes to think on Samuel Parnell and his contribution, to our own lives and of those before us.
+Regardless of political affiliation, or lack of downwards movement in work hours (John Maynard Keynes for one would be horrified we don’t work a 15 hour work week in 2020) it is always worthwhile stopping a few minutes to think on Samuel Parnell and thank him for his massive contribution to all our lives.